Dr. Arthur Zampella

 Senate of the State of New Jersey

-"Dr Arthur Zampella served our township not only for the affluent, but especially for the poor and elderly who have never suffered at his hands either medically or financially."
+"Dr. Arthur Zampella served our township not only for the affluent, but especially for the poor and elderly, who were never made to suffer—medically or financially—under his care."

 West Milford Citizen of the Year